kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     echo_line_no "== GOOD!!!
 ID_EX :$ID_EX: =================== used :$USED: secs " DATE

+By using this kind of unusual syntax I make sure that I can see at a glance what interests me most.

 The result is beautiful, much better than all of these echoes I used before.

     docker@boot2docker:/mnt/sda1/tmp$ nohup /path_to_your_script/tsm3.sh "6" </dev/null &>/dev/null &